University of Florida Homepage

 Sarah Stander, Research Assistant

-Sarah Stander is a second-year Psychology major and BFA Art student, pursuing a certificate in Art Education.
-Her interest in the Life Story Lab stems from a desire to understand how various experiences with family and memory influence attitudes toward death, as well as how different religious beliefs can shape those perspectives.
-Her artwork also explores these themes of memory and personal relationships.
-After graduation, she plans to attend graduate school for art and pursue a career art education at the college level.
-Outside of school, she enjoys baking, weightlifting, going on hikes with friends, and leading a Bible study group.
+Sarah Stander is a third-year Psychology major and BFA Art student, also pursuing a certificate in Art Education.
+Her interest in the Life Story Lab stems from a desire to understand how experiences with family and memory can influence people’s attitudes toward death, as well as how different religious beliefs can shape those perspectives.
+Her artwork also explores themes of memory and personal relationships.
+After graduation, she plans to attend graduate school for art and pursue a career in collegiate art education.
+Outside of school, she enjoys weightlifting, baking, going on hikes with friends, and leading a Bible study group.

 Isabela Campos Mata, Research Assistant